RyanMPierson/grav-plugin-readingtime/README.md

 ### Initial Setup

-Place the following line of code in the theme file you wish to add readingtime plugin for:
+Place the following line of code in the theme file you wish to add the ReadingTime plugin for:

 ```
 {{ page.content|readingtime }}